I know how confusing this question can be.

 I’m not saying you should eat only powder because it’s easier but combining it with your meals 2, 3 times per day is going to provide you with enough protein for your daily requirement.

-2. They can save you money because are cheaper than food
+Reason 2: Whey protein powder can save you money because is cheaper than food

 As a matter of fact, that was one of the first reasons that convinced me to buy my first bag of protein powder for calisthenics.

 I simply did a quick calculation of how much it was going to cost me per dose and bought the biggest available package of 5 kg.
 (11 lbs).

 The average price of a dose of protein powder is about $1 or less.

 If you buy the largest package that price gets even lower than that.

 If we have to compare $1 and 20 grams of protein to the price of the majority of the high protein foods you are going to see the big price difference.

 So if you are on a really tight budget and you can’t spare a lot of money each month for food buying protein powder in bulk could be a good decision.